Neoteroi/BlackSheep-Docs/docs/openapi.md

 ### Support for generics

-The generation of OpenAPI Documentation supports handling of [generic types](https://docs.python.org/3/library/typing.html#typing.Generic).
+The generation of OpenAPI Documentation supports the handling of [generic types](https://docs.python.org/3/library/typing.html#typing.Generic).
 Consider the following example:

 1. a common task is to implement an API that returns a paginated subset of elements, usually given some filters (e.g. textual search)
-2. clients needs to know the count of items that match the filters, to display the total number of items and the number of pages that are necessary to display all results (depending on page size)
+2. clients need to know the count of items that match the filters, to display the total number of items and the number of pages that are necessary to display all results (depending on page size)
-3. for such scenario, using a `Generic` type is a good solution, because many kinds of objects can be paginated
+3. for such a scenario, using a `Generic` type is a good solution, because many kinds of objects can be paginated

 _Example of generic class definition_